 Mariana Rivera-Torres completed her Peace Corps service in Guatemala from 2015-2017, as a Healthy Schools Coordinator.
 Most of her work focused on strengthening and implementing health promotion policies and practices within the Guatemalan public education system.
 Mariana completed her undergraduate studies at Georgetown University’s School of Foreign Service, where she studied post-conflict social and economic development in Africa and Latin America.
 Her research interests include sustainable development, community-based natural resource management, conflict resolution, and water security.

-STEPHANIE MUGABONAKE Graduate Program: SPS, English, TESL, M.A.
+STEPHANIE MUGABONAKE Graduate Program: SBS, English, TESL, M.A.

 SEAN SCHRAG-TOSO Graduate Program: Hydrology, M.S.